DavidMulhern/GraphTheory_Proj_DM/README.md

 Please use this link provided to get started: [Jupyter via python installation](https://test-jupyter.readthedocs.io/en/rtd-theme/install.html#:~:text=Prerequisite%3A%20Jupyter%20installation%20requires%20Python,package%20manager%2C%20or%20using%20Anaconda.)

-Once the above guide instructions have been complete, clone this repository and inside you terminal at the designated location, use this command:
+Once the above instructions have been completed, clone this repository, open a command prompt(bash terminal) at the location of this cloned repository, and use this command:

 ```bash
 jupyter notebook